Rookie Larnach homers, Twins hang on to beat Royals 6-5

 TRAINER’S ROOM

-Royals: RF Jorge Soler, who got two hits in the game on Friday to stop an 0-for-21 slump at the plate, was removed after the first inning with discomfort in his right groin.
+Royals: RF Jorge Soler, who got two hits on Friday to stop a 0-for-21 slump, was removed after the first inning with discomfort in his right groin. … Soler, Perez, Carlos Santana and Whit Merrifield have each played in all 50 games for Kansas City.
+Perez, who has taken 12 turns as the DH, said playing in all 162 games this year would be “a dream” for him.

-Twins: RF Max Kepler left the game after the second inning with a mild left hamstring strain, an aggravation of an injury that has bothered him this week. … RHP Juan Minaya, a 30-year-old with 125 career appearances for the Chicago White Sox, was promoted from Triple-A St. Paul.
-RHP Cody Stashak was sent down with a 6.89 ERA.
+Twins: RF Max Kepler left the game after the second inning with a mild left hamstring strain, an aggravation of an injury that has bothered him for the last two weeks, and he might need to go on the injured list. … 2B/LF/3B Luis Arraez, on the IL with a strained right shoulder, has missed the last five games and will be sidelined for at least two weeks.

 UP NEXT

 Royals: RHP Brad Keller (4-4, 5.72 ERA) will take the mound for the final game of the series.
-He logged a season-high seven innings in his last start on Monday.
-Keller allowed seven runs in 4 1/3 innings in a May 2 loss at Minnesota.
+He allowed seven runs in 4 1/3 innings in a May 2 loss at Minnesota.

-Twins: RHP Matt Shoemaker (2-5, 5.48 ERA) will pitch on Sunday afternoon.
+Twins: RHP Matt Shoemaker (2-5, 5.48 ERA) will pitch on Sunday.
 He’s coming off consecutive quality starts of six or more innings and three runs or fewer for the first time this year.